North by Northwest

-Cary Grant as Roger O. Thornhill, Madison Advenue ad man mistaken for an international spy
+Cary Grant as Roger O. Thornhill, Madison Avenue ad man mistaken for an international spy

 New York City, Fall 1958

-* And, yes, he does eventually change into the off-the-rack shirt and slacks during the finale.
+* And, yes, Thornhill does eventually change into the off-the-rack shirt and slacks during the finale.
 However, this is not his decision and he still manages to make the random woman in the hospital swoon.

 What’d He Wear?